entrecode/ec.doc/doc/app_manager.md

+# The App Manager

+The App Manager is a technical tool for configuring, building and deploying Apps.
+An App can have multiple platforms to run on.

+# Workflow

+An [App](resources/app) is a single, isolated entity.
+All other resources are dependent on a single App – they cannot be shared between Apps.

+An App can have a arbitrary number of [Platforms](resources/platform).
+A Platform is a special configuration for building the App.
+It consists of exactly one [CodeSource](resources/codesource), exactly one [DataSource](resources/datasource) and at least one (but possible more) [Targets](resources/target).
+Dependent on its type, the platform will build a specialized product when a [Deployment](resources/deployment) is created.

+Available CodeSource Types, DataSource Types, Target Types and Platform Types can be obtained by getting the [Types](resources/types) resource.
+There may be dependencies: a type may require an explicit platform (e.g. the TargetType 'App Store' could only work with the PlatformType 'iOS').

+When creating a [Deployment](resources/deployment) for a [Platforms](resources/platform), the App Server will obtain Code from the [CodeSource](resources/codesource), Data from the [DataSource](resources/datasource), then build it according to the [Platforms](resources/platform) and finally publish it to all configured [Targets](resources/target) of the Platform.

+A [Deployment](resources/deployment) is either running, failed or successfully finished.

 # App Manager API

 The entrecode App Manager API is *REST API,* or rather *Hypermedia API.* This means that the term *REST* is actually understood as [intended by Roy T. Fielding](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm) – including the *Hypermedia Constraint.* See [this blog post](http://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven) for a more in-depth description of REST and the difference to a simple HTTP-based API which is often mistakenly called *REST API.*